willhk10/RobotArm/README.md

 <img src ="Leg1.jpg" width ="600px" height ="200px" />  <img src ="Leg2.jpg" width ="600px" height ="200px" />

+# Week13
+## 5.31.21
+## Progress made -

+* Sadly with both William and Lucas having to take AP Exams, time is dwindling down.
+Since we had made so much progress we didn't want to give up on our project entirely so we decided to scrap the idea of having a base and legs that would be able to support our arm.
+Instead, we will anchor our lower servo to a piece of wood and use our newly fabricated arm and hand pieces to create our finished project.
+* We are going to do this the following week when we can meet at William's house.

 # [BACK TO TOP](#RobotArm)